TXT to FASTA converter

 What is TXT to FASTA converter?

 TXT to FASTA converter transforms plain text sequence data into properly formatted FASTA files, the standard format for representing nucleotide or protein sequences in bioinformatics.
-The tool handles various input formats including raw sequences, numbered sequences from publications, and sequences with existing headers.
+It handles raw sequences, copied sequence blocks with residue numbers, line-wrapped records, and text that already contains FASTA headers.

 Converting sequences to FASTA format ensures compatibility with downstream analysis tools, sequence databases, and bioinformatics pipelines.
 The converter automatically detects multiple sequences in a single text file and applies consistent formatting rules across all entries.
 ProteinIQ offers several other FASTA converters for different source formats, including CSV to FASTA, GenBank to FASTA, FASTQ to FASTA, and PDB to FASTA.